Chapel Hill – Chauncy Hall School: Course requirements

 Course requirements at CH-CH consist of four years of English, four years of mathematics (through calculus), three years of history (including U.S. history), three years of laboratory science, two sequential years of a world language, and two years of visual or performing arts.
 CH-CH also offers honors, advanced, or AP courses in all of the major academic disciplines for students looking to advance their studies.

+Spring Session: Each spring, CH-CH students and faculty participate in “Spring Sessions” — an experiential learning program offering a wide variety of off- and on-campus experiences, from marine biology field trips in the Florida Keys to community service projects.
+The program is designed and led by CH-CH faculty.

-Senior Capstone: All seniors complete a composition in English, a research project in either history or science, and give a presentation to the school in order to graduate.
+Senior Capstone: All seniors complete a composition in English, a research project in either history or science, and give a presentation to the school to graduate.
 Each senior is also required to complete 19 hours of community service.

+Distinguished Scholar Program: CH-CH offers a Distinguished Scholar Program for students who wish to pursue an in-depth course of study in one of three tracks: Mathematics and Science, Visual Arts, or the Humanities.
+Students in the program work with faculty mentors in a personalized exploration of their chosen field, combining coursework with enriching external experiences.
+The program culminates in a distinguished diploma designation in the student’s area of study.
+Through the program, students develop core transferable skills including creativity, critical thinking and analysis, collaboration, and effective communication.

-In order to graduate, seniors are required to make a presentation on any desired topic.
+Senior Presentation: In order to graduate, seniors are required to make a presentation on any desired topic.